bt51/StashServiceProvider/README.md

 Installation
 ------------

-Create a composer.json your project
+Create a composer.json in your project

     {
         "require": {
-            "tedivm/stash": "dev-master"
+            "bt51/stash-serviceprovider": "dev-master"
         }
     }